alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/muqolat/2020-08-17-nullifiers-of-islam.md

 ---
 layout: post
-title: "Nullifiers of Islam"
+title: Nullifiers of Islam
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Majmu' Fatawa 1/130"
+source: Majmu' Fatawa 1/130
-hijri: Dhul-Hijjah 27, 1441
+hijri: '1441-12-27'
 date: 2020-08-17
-category: [muqolat]
+category:
+- muqolat
-summary: "A Muslim should know that Allah has made it obligatory for all mankind to embrace Islam, firmly abide by it and avoid what contradicts it."
+summary: A Muslim should know that Allah has made it obligatory for all mankind to embrace Islam, firmly abide by it and avoid what contradicts it.
 active: muqolat
 locale: en
 lang: en
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 All praise be to Allah Alone, and peace and blessings be upon the Last of the Prophets, his family, his Companions, and those who follow his guidance.